Missouri officials investigate transgender youth clinic

 Associated Press

+The state Social Services Department, state licensing agency, Republican U.S. Sen. Josh Hawley and Washington University also are investigating.

-Former case manager Jamie Reed claimed in an affidavit that the center mainly provides gender-affirming care but does little to address mental health issues that patients also faced.
+Former case manager Jamie Reed claimed in an affidavit claimed that the center mainly provides gender-affirming care and does little to address mental health issues that patients also faced.

+Reed worked at the clinic from 2018 through November 2022.
+In a post published Thursday by The Free Press, Reed described herself as a 42-year-old queer woman who is “politically to the left of Bernie Sanders.”
+She said she’s married to a transgender man.

-Reed, who said she worked at the clinic from 2018 through November 2022, claimed one minor received a mastectomy and months later wanted the procedure to be undone.
+In her affidavit, Reed claimed one minor treated at the center received a mastectomy and months later wanted the procedure to be undone.
 She said one doctor prescribed a medication to enlarge breasts that also caused liver damage.

 Reed said she saw “healthcare providers lie to the public and to parents of patients about the treatment, or lack of treatment, and the effects of treatment provided to children.”